quikdev/go/README.md

 ![1708985377290](image/README/1708985377290.png)

+### "Pre" and "Post" Scripts

+`PreBuild`, `PreRun`, `PostBuild`, and `PostRun` are available flags that can be defined one or more times.
+Additionally, each of these can be specified in the `manifest.json` (all lowercase) as a string or array of strings containing commands to execute before/after a build/run.

+> NOTE: `PostBuild` will **NOT** run after a build called with the `run` command.
+This limitation may be lifted in the future.

+> NOTE: `PostBuild` and `PostRun` are not available when running web assemblies with the live development server.

 ### Building Web Assemblies (WASM)

 Web assembly generation is a little different from common Go applications.
 The `compress` method, which uses [upx](https://upx.github.io/), and some other minification features cannot be applied to web assemblies.
 These are automatically ignored.